 They should allow the team to understand the customer’s intent rather than formalize a technical solution.

-They should establish the boundary of the user story or feature so the team can easily understand what’s included and excluded from the scope of the story.
+They should establish the boundary of the user story or feature so the team can easily understand what’s included and excluded from the story's scope.

-They should not include parts of the definition of done such as “code review was done” or “non-critical bug issues”.
+They should not include parts of the definition, such as “code review was done” or “non-critical bug issues.”

 They must contain enough details to enable a shared understanding between the customer and the development team.
 (This is where writing acceptance criteria become an art.).